smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * bus multi-cast (addressed to a list of the Devices on the bus)
 * bus uni-cast

-NB: in many cases, these operations may be simulated using very few operations as primitives; for example, PHY-level broadcast can be used to create SADLP-\*-level multi-cast by adding, for example, NEXT-HOP-NODE-ID.
+NB: these operations MAY be implemented using only bus broadcast, without any additional intra-bus addressing information; all SAMP packets have sufficient information to ensure further processing of SAMP packets without underlying protocol addressing information.
+If some information within SAMP packet becomes redundant given underlying protocol's addressing information, underlying protocol MAY compress SAMP packet when transmitting it, by combining this information.

 All SmartAnthill Devices SHOULD, and all SmartAnthill Retransmitting Devices MUST implement some kind of collision avoidance (at least CSMA/CA, a.k.a. "listen before talk with random delay").